hibiii/BlindMe/README.md

 ## Using

 By default, new worlds and servers don't have any effects turned on.
-To change this, use the `/blindme` command, or use the settings screen, accessible through Mod Menu or through the `/blindme settings` subcommand.
+To change this, use the `/blindme` command, or use the settings screen accessible through Mod Menu.

 ## Requirements